Ignatius Suharyo Hardjoatmodjo: Cardinal

 On 1 September 2019, Pope Francis announced he would make him a cardinal, the third from Indonesia.
 On 5 October 2019, Pope Francis made him Cardinal Priest of Spirito Santo alla Ferratella.
 He was made a member of the Congregation for the Evangelization of Peoples on 21 February 2020.

 In March 2025, he called on government authorities to release the transgender artist Ratu Thalisa from prison after she was convicted of blasphemy based on the complaints of Protestant groups after she joked that Jesus would have to cut his hair to conform to modern gender stereotypes.
 Suharyo Hardjoatmodjo said Christians needed a sense of humor, called for respect for "freedom of expression" and said that "only people who are unable to celebrate diversity feel disturbed" by her humor.

+In July 2025, Suharyo submitted his resignation as Archbishop of Jakarta.
+However, during a thanksgiving Mass marking his 50th anniversary on 26 January 2026, he revealed that the Vatican had responded to his letter, with the Pope requesting that he continue his ministry until July 2027.